 - Recurring Element: Replaces Chameleos as the designated "Poison Dragon", but also an Elder Dragon with a unique status ailment, similar to the Gore/Shagaru Magala.

 - Signature Move: Signature Status, rather.
-The miasma effect will cut your maximum life down to at most half depending on your resistance to the ailment.
-That being said, he does have a pair of signature attacks: his breath beam where he draws in a deep breath, absorbing miasma, then spews out a concentrated beam (which is often, though not always, lethal on contact); as well as miasma release where he draws in breath and then unleashes a heavily concentrated miasma cloud around it that rapidly spreads out from around him (which if not avoided does much more chip damage than the normal miasma it surrounds itself in and is highly likely to cut health down within seconds of contact).
+The effluvium effect will cut your maximum life down to at most half depending on your resistance to the ailment.
+That being said, it does have a pair of signature attacks: its breath beam where it draws in a deep breath, absorbing effluvium, then spews out a concentrated beam (which is often, though not always, lethal on contact); as well as an effluvium release where it draws in breath and then unleashes a heavily concentrated cloud around it that rapidly spreads out from around it (which if not avoided does much more chip damage than the normal effluvium it surrounds itself in and is highly likely to cut health down within seconds of contact).

-- Squishy Wizard: Zigzagged; Vaal's weak spots are easy to hit, and Vaal itself isn't too durable, but his miasma will damage you in the process, making safe approaching harder.
+- Squishy Wizard: Zigzagged; Vaal's weak spots are easy to hit, and Vaal itself isn't too durable, but its effluvium will damage you in the process, making safe approaching harder.

 Monster Hunter: World